bbadzioch/course-in-a-box/index.md

 The class will be divided in two groups, and each group will attend only one weekly meeting.
-This is meant to partially offset the time that you will need to spend on watching videos with lectures, and also to assure that the live meetings are small enough that everyone has a chance to talk during them.
+This is meant to partially offset the time that you will need to spend on watching videos with lectures, and also to assure that our live meetings are small enough that everyone has a chance to talk during them.